jared6600cc/Gameboy-Projects/README.md

 # GBDK-Lab
 Gameboy projects using GBDK

-A Learning environment for learning Gameboy (DMG-01) & Gameboy Color (CBG-001) programming.
+A Learning environment for learning Gameboy (DMG-01) programming.

 Using GBDK (https://gbdk.sourceforge.net/), the C Programming Language, & mGBA for prototyping.